TaygaHoshi/tt-project/Content/Combat.md

 	+ For conflicting turn order spots, higher rolling teams' members will go earlier than the lower rolling teams' members with the same SPD.
 	+ If there is a draw, another set of d20s must be rolled between the drawing sides.

+A creature can only have one turn within one round, even if the creature is next in initiative order.

+## Ability Durations
++ Effects of abilities with a duration of one or more rounds trigger and end during the recipient's turns:
+	+ If a creature is bleeding for one round, they will take bleeding damage at the start of their next turn and the bleeding ends, even if their turn was within the round.
+	+ If the bleeding has a duration of two or more rounds, then the duration will be reduced by one when the bleeding damage happens.
+	+ Similarly, effects such as low morale, stunned, disoriented and immobilized will finish at the end of the recipient's turn if they reached the end of their duration.
++ Lasting area of effect abilities, summoning spells and similar abilities start and end during the turns of their owners.

 # Action Types and Timing
 Each turn takes approximately 10 seconds in game.